-I raced the Lithuanian Championship of Long-Distance Triathlon – Iron Trakai, swimming 3.8 km in the lake, cycling 184 km with 1,350 m of elevation gain, and running a 42.2 km marathon through the beautiful Trakai region.
-Despite a bike setback during the race, I finished 8th overall, completing the full Ironman distance with time under 11 hours...
+I raced the Lithuanian Long-Distance Triathlon Championship – Iron Trakai, completing a 3.8 km lake swim, a 184 km bike ride with 1,350 m of elevation gain, and a 42.2 km marathon through the beautiful Trakai region.
+My goal was to finish strong in under 11 hours, and despite a bike setback during the race, I achieved it - finishing

 I registered for the Iron Trakai race three months before the event.
 At that point, I already had two years of consistent training behind me, including: